MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/dependency-execution-order-asynchronous-operations.md

 ---
-title: "Dependency and execution order in asynchronous operations (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs"
+title: "Dependency and execution order in asynchronous operations (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
 description: "An asynchronous operation can be made dependent with another asynchronous operation.
 A dependent asynchronous operation does not execute until the operation that it is dependent with has finished executing." ms.custom: ms.date: 10/31/2017